scala/scala3/docs/docs/reference/other-new-features/indentation.md

     If the indentation width of the token on the next line is still less than the new current indentation width, step (2) repeats.
 Therefore, several `<outdent>` tokens may be inserted in a row.

-    The folllowing two additional rules support parsing of legacy code with ad-hoc layout.
+    The following two additional rules support parsing of legacy code with ad-hoc layout.
 They might be withdrawn in future language versions:

      - An `<outdent>` is also inserted if the next token following a statement sequence starting with an `<indent>` closes an indentation region, i.e. is one of `then`, `else`, `do`, `catch`, `finally`, `yield`, `}`, `)`, `]` or `case`.